-Related: Be a Master of Stress
+Stress Management: Be a Master of Stress

 Here’s what you can do:

 Demonstrate emotional awareness and show your children how you use positive emotions to deal with challenges.

 “When parents remain calm and flexible in managing life’s challenges, they’re teaching their children positive ways to handle stress,” said Dr Lois Teo, Principal Psychologist at KKH.
-For example, parents can show how they take responsibility for mistakes and learn from them, by saying, “Oops, I just made a mistake but I can learn from this and make up for it by doing…”.
+For example, parents can show how they take responsibility for mistakes and learn from them, by saying, “Oops, I just made a mistake but I can learn from this and make up for it by doing…”

-Related: Children See, Children Do
+Children See, Children Do

 are strongly associated with reduced resilience, positive parenting does the opposite by raising self-confidence and self-efficacy, which reinforces one’s confidence to complete tasks and reach goals.

-Researchers have found that even low-resilient people can regulate unpleasant emotions when they see threats as “challenges” or opportunities, where there might be something to gain or learn from.
+Researchers have found that even low-resilient people can regulate their emotions when they see threats as “challenges” or opportunities, where there might be something to gain or learn from.
 So learning to reframe the situation is crucial to developing resilience.